Latent Generative Modeling of Random Fields from Limited Training Data: Appendix

 \subsection{Implementation Details}

-This section provides further implementation details for the proposed approach, including concrete algorithms for training and sampling and a description of hyperparameters used for the experiments.
+This section provides further implementation details for the proposed approach.
 The main training pipeline for the VAE was implemented using PyTorch Lightning with GPU acceleration and model checkpointing based on the minimum training loss.
-The Adam optimizer was used with $\beta_1=0.9$ and $\beta_2=0.999$ and learning rates provided in Appendix \ref{sec:appendix_implementation:networks}.
+The Adam optimizer was used with $\beta_1=0.9$ and $\beta_2=0.999$.
 All experiments were conducted on an internal computing node equipped with eight NVIDIA A100 GPUs (80GB memory per GPU), 128 CPU cores, and 750GB of system memory.